noec764/erpnext/docs/dooks/setting-up/print/print-settings.md

 #### Send document web view link in the email

-Dooks has a portal view available from where parties like Customer and Suppliers can signup and view their order history.
+Dokie has a portal view available from where parties like Customer and Suppliers can signup and view their order history.

-When you email a transaction to your party, you can also send a web link to view the same document on the portal of your Dooks account.
+When you email a transaction to your party, you can also send a web link to view the same document on the portal of your Dokie account.

 #### Always add "Draft" Heading for printing draft documents